 1. Melbourne, Australia

 This vibrant city at the Southern end of Australia is a treasure trove of beaches, seaside esplanades and quirky antique shops.
 Edgy urbanites co-exist with aboriginal culture in a city that grooves with urban culture.
 Melbourne is just an hour away from the Great Ocean Road, a stretch of coastal cliffs bursting with wildlife and hiking trails.
 The Grampians mountain range are also just several hours’ drive away.
-It’s definitely my favorite city in Australia, just be careful, you might never want to leave.
+It’s definitely my favorite city in Australia, just be careful, you might never want to leave.2.
+Barcelona, Spain

 Barcelona: progressive, new-age, explosive and colorful.
 The hip crowd can hang around the beach at Barceloneta, while the artistic ones can mingle around works of Gaudi.
-Barcelona, best experienced on a hop on hop off Barcelona bus tour, is a sprawling city with the conveniences that every cosmopolitan city has, yet it has completely come to its own.
+Barcelona, best experienced on a hop on hop off Barcelona bus tour, is a sprawling city with the conveniences that every cosmopolitan city has, yet it has completely come to its own.Spain might not be ranking tops in the European ranking of infrastructure or GDP, but everyone who’s been there knows about the immeasurable quality of life.
+The three most important things in life for the Spaniards – cerveza (beer), siesta and fiesta.

 3. Singapore